 I wrote these words two years ago in my book Free Range Learning.
 This concept is now being called the “Goldilocks effect.”
-According to a study recently published in the journal PLoS ONE, humans are cued to ignore information that is too simple or too complex.
+According to a study published in the journal PLoS ONE, humans are cued to ignore information that is too simple or too complex.
 Instead we’re drawn to and best able learn from situations that are “just right.”
-Sort of like the educational equivalent of Goldilocks on a porridge-testing quest.
+It’s the educational equivalent of Goldilocks on a porridge-testing quest.

 The study focused on how babies make sense of our complex world.
 For years researchers have noticed a contradiction.
 Sometimes babies prefer to look at familiar items, like a toy from home.
 Other times they prefer to look at unfamiliar items.
 Turns out this isn’t a contradiction at all.
 Babies self-regulate by choosing the amount of novelty and complexity that’s right for them at the time.

 They also, according to the study, actively seek out the most reliable information and can predict what will happen next based on what they’ve seen.
-Sure, this study focused on babies, but that’s where science goes to learn about human nature.
-That’s because infant behavior isn’t clogged up with cultural and patterned responses.
+Babies are a great way to study human behavior.
+That’s because infants aren’t burdened with cultural and patterned responses.
 Babies indicate what all of us are like in our most basic form.

 The Goldilocks effect has to do with learning at all ages.
 You are attracted to what holds just the right amount of challenge for you right now.
 Usually that means something that sparks your interest and holds it close to the edge of your abilities, encouraging you to push yourself to greater mastery.
 That’s the principle used to hold the player’s attention in video games.
 That’s what inspires artists, musicians, and athletes to ever greater accomplishments.
 That’s how kids who follow a fascination of their own tend to learn more than any prepared lesson could teach them.

 How do we see this in action?
-By looking at our children through the eyes of trust.
+By looking at children through the eyes of trust.

-*The little boy who’d rather stomp in muddy puddles after a rainstorm than attend story hour at the library is telling you something.
-He needs that full sensory experience outdoors more than he needs, right now, to sit still in a group and listen quietly.
-He’d probably prefer hearing stories while sitting in your lap where he benefits from your closeness and can ask questions as they occur to him.
-If he asks you to read the same stories day after day, chances are he’s getting something more out of that book than either of you realize.
+The little boy who’d rather stomp in muddy puddles after a rainstorm than attend story hour at the library may need that full sensory experience outdoors more than he needs, right now, to sit still in a group and listen quietly.
+He’d probably prefer hearing stories while sitting in a parent’s lap where he benefits from closeness and can ask questions as they occur to him.

-*The girl who’d rather sit drawing pictures of animals and fairies than run outside to play with the neighborhood kids is telling you something too.
-She needs more time for quiet self-expression than other children.
+The girl who prefers to draw pictures of animals and fairies rather than run outside to play with the neighborhood kids may need more time for quiet self-expression than other children.
 Her imaginative art fuels growth in all sorts of areas, one of which may be a sturdier sense of self that will help her interact more freely with others when she’s ready.

-*The teenager who drops out when she’s reached a high level of accomplishment in one area, say anime or fencing or designing apps.
+The teenager who drops out when she’s reached a high level of accomplishment in an area, say soccer or fencing or designing apps.
 What she’s learned in that field isn’t wasted.
 It’s taught her a whole range of skills and empowered her to move on.
-She may pursue other interests in what look to you like fits and starts of motivation.
-Or the learning situation that’s just right for her may look like boredom to you.
+She may pursue other interests in what look like fits and starts of motivation.
+Or the learning situation that’s just right for her may look like boredom to others.
 She may need time to process, daydream, create, and grow from within before pushing ahead.